Paying for Nursing School: The Ultimate Guide

 Tuition reimbursement programs are offered by your employer for qualifying classes you take.
-These generally have stipulations associated with them including such requirements as establishing a qualifying length of service, having to pay out of pocket and being reimbursed only for qualifying programs and grades, limitations as to how much money or how many classes will be reimbursed etc.
+These generally have stipulations associated with them including establishing a qualifying length of service, having to pay out of pocket, and being reimbursed only for qualifying programs and grades, and limitations on how much money or how many classes will be reimbursed.

 Find out more:

-Increasingly, hospitals are offering nursing residency programs.
+Increasingly, hospitals are offering nursing residency program as a great way to pay for nursing school.
 These programs are well-reviewed by both nurses and hospitals.
-The goal of these programs is to provide a smooth, intelligent transition from classroom to the hospital floor.
+The goal of these programs is to provide a smooth, intelligent transition from the classroom to the hospital floor.

-Though graduate licensed nurses are legally qualified to nurse, hospitals and medical centers have long acknowledged that the usual six-week orientation program is insufficient to render them independent on the hospital floor.
-The residency programs provide additional education, instruction on local policies and procedures and a network for new nurses to support and learn from each other.
+Though graduate licensed nurses are legally qualified to deliver care, hospitals and medical centers have long acknowledged that the usual six-week orientation program is insufficient to render them independent on the hospital floor.
+Therefore, residency programs provide additional education, instruction on local policies and procedures, and a network for new nurses to support and learn from each other.